junxit/us-congress-bills-109/metadata.md

 - 2005-05-12 — Introduced in House
 - 2005-05-12 — Introduced in House
 - 2005-05-12 — Referred to the House Committee on Resources.
+- 2005-05-17 — Executive Comment Requested from Interior.
+- 2005-05-17 — Referred to the Subcommittee on Water and Power.
+- 2005-12-07 — Subcommittee Hearings Held.
+- 2006-07-19 — Committee Consideration and Mark-up Session Held.
+- 2006-07-19 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2006-07-19 — Subcommittee on Water and Power Discharged.
+- 2006-09-06 — Placed on the Union Calendar, Calendar No. 365.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-625.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-625.